 State benefits include the Wisconsin GI Bill, the Veterans Education (VetEd) Reimbursement Grant, and the National Guard Reimbursement Grant.

-Effective with the 2009-2011 state budget, changes were made to the Wisconsin GI Bill.
+Effective with the 2009-2011 and the 2017-2019 state budget, changes were made to the Wisconsin GI Bill.
 Refer to https://www.wisconsin.edu/veterans/ for the most up-to-date information on these changes and how they affect state benefits for veterans and their dependents.

 Students using the Wisconsin G.I.
 Bill must maintain at least a 2.0 cumulative GPA or higher in order to remain eligible for these benefits.
 (Note: The transfer cumulative GPA will only be used for the first term at UW-Whitewater when applicable.
 Thereafter, the UW-Whitewater cumulative GPA will only be used).